gmcmacran/TypeOneTypeTwoSim/type I/README.md

   hypotheses.

 To check the above, two graphs are shown per test.
-For the first point, type I error rate is calculated for many areas in the parameter space.For the second point, results are aggregated across alternative hypotheses.
+For the first point, type I error rate is calculated for many areas in the parameter space.
+For the second point, results are aggregated across alternative hypotheses.

 The negative binomial distribution is the only distribution to fail the